rkstar007/simple-go-service/README.md

 ## Run Following commands to make your application up and running with helm

-Note: While running shell script pass your docker image repository currenly in my shell script I am using `rkstar007` as repository name which is hosted in docker hub.
+Note: While running shell script pass your docker image repository currently in my shell script I am using `rkstar007` as repository name which is hosted in docker hub.

 1. Automatic Deployment

-$ ./deployment.sh <Your Docker HUB Registry Name>
+$ ./deployment.sh rkstar007

 it's prompt for password then provide your docker hub registry password to login.

-Example:

-$ ./deployment.sh rkstar007

 2. Manually Deployment